Raaghavi-2007/Ex.No.9/README.md

 DeepBrain: AI that can generate videos based on textual prompts, including lip-syncing and facial expressions.
 Website: DeepBrain

+---
 # Deliverables:

-1. The Original Video: Provided Video for reference.
+1. The Original Video and Image: Provided Video and Image for reference.
-2. The Final Generated Video: The Video created using your refined prompt.
+2. The Final Generated Video and Image: The Video and Image created using your refined prompt.
 3. Prompts Used: The text prompts created during the experiment.
-4. Comparison Report: A report highlighting the differences and similarities between the original and generated Videos, along with any adjustments made to the prompt.
+4. Comparison Report: A report highlighting the differences and similarities between the original and generated Videos and Images, along with any adjustments made to the prompt.

+---
 ## Original Video Description:

 A beautiful sunset scene over the ocean.
 The waves gently move toward the shore while the sun gradually descends below the horizon.
 The sky displays warm sunset colors, creating a peaceful and cinematic atmosphere.